-From these early successes, Ariel developed her platform.
-Cyber PR, which makes a radical departure from the traditional PR approach because its progress is transparent.
-She created software that functions essentially like an online dating site, connecting clients to opportunities based on a matching system.
-Through this, clients can monitor the success of campaign progress.
+Growing from early successes, Ariel developed her platform.
+Cyber PR makes a radical departure from the traditional PR approach because the process is transparent.
+She created software that allows clients to monitor the progress and success of their own campaign.
 This takes the smoke and mirrors aspect away from the process and holds her agency accountable.

 An entrepreneur who embraces challenge, Ariel pivoted her business from traditional to digital, and then went on to study and teach herself crowdfunding by raising $61,000 in her own successful crowdfunding campaign.

-In order to help people gain mastery she has written her latest book Crowdstart, on Fears, Fans and Funding.
-It will be released officially in the spring of 2015.
-It’s a step-by-step guide on exactly what you need to do to complete a successful crowdfunding campaign extracted not only from Ariel’s own experience, but also from many of the successful crowdfunding campaigns she has coached her clients through.
+In order to help people gain mastery, she has written her latest book CROWDSTART, which will be released in October 2016.
+It’s a step-by-step guide on exactly what needs to be done to complete a successful crowdfunding campaign, extracted not only from Ariel’s own experience but also from many of the successful crowdfunding campaigns she has coached her clients through.

 Ariel is also the author of three successful books on PR and new media, Music Success in 9 Weeks (now out in its 3rd edition) Musician’s Roadmap to Facebook & Twitter, and Cyber PR For Musicians.
 These offer artists step-by-step plans to create profitable and sustainable businesses.
 Her newsletter and YouTube series, “Sound Advice,” has over 20,000 subscribers, and she has written over 200 articles to date.

-In the fall of 2011, Middle Tennessee State University (MTSU) recognized by the Rolling Stone College Guide as having “one of the preeminent music business programs in the country,” began offering an official Cyber PR Class based on principals used in Ariel’s day-to-day business.
-Every semester since, she and her staff lead students in a rigorous Cyber PR accreditation process that includes hands on experience working on active campaigns.
+Middle Tennessee State University (MTSU) recognized by the Rolling Stone College Guide as having “one of the preeminent music business programs in the country,” offers an official Cyber PR Class based on principals used in Ariel’s day-to-day business.
+Each year, she and her staff lead students in a rigorous Cyber PR accreditation process that includes hands-on experience working on active campaigns.
 The course has been so popular that a second session and an advanced class have now been added.

-Ariel proudly serves on the advisory boards of Sweet Relief Musicians Fund, SXSW Accelerator, and on the education committee of The Moth.
+Ariel proudly serves on the board of Women In Music, Sweet Relief Musicians Fund and on the East Coast Board of The T.J.
+Martell Foundation.

-She is an obsessive world traveler, an enthusiastic foodie, a chocolate chip cookie baker, and a vintage lunchbox collector.
+She is an obsessive world traveler, an enthusiastic foodie, a chocolate chip cookie baker, and a 1980s lunchbox collector.
 She is a born and raised New Yorker with a deep nostalgia for all things from the 80s that still exist in NYC.
-She lives in Brooklyn with her gray tabby Hunter C. Thompson (the C. stands for cat).
+She lives in Brooklyn with her husband and their gray tabby Hunter C. Thompson (the C. stands for cat).